oprypin/crsfml/gitbook/window-events.md

 The `SF::Event::KeyPressed` and `SF::Event::KeyReleased` events are triggered when a keyboard key is pressed/released.

 If a key is held, multiple `KeyPressed` events will be generated, at the default operating system delay (ie. the same delay that applies when you hold a letter in a text editor).
-To disable repeated `KeyPressed` events, you can call `window.setKeyRepeatEnabled(false)`.
+To disable repeated `KeyPressed` events, you can set `window.key_repeat_enabled = false`.
 On the flip side, it is obvious that `KeyReleased` events can never be repeated.

 This event is the one to use if you want to trigger an action exactly once when a key is pressed or released, like making a character jump with space, or exiting something with escape.